RoboJackets/urc-software/urc_bt/README.md

 - `node_lib_dirs`: *array of string*, specifying path to dynamic library files for bt nodes.
 Will be loaded on runtime.
 - `tree_file_dir`: *string*, to the path of .xml file for behavior tree.
 If not specified, the tree will not be loaded and started on launching.
 - `start_bridge`: *bool*, whether initialize some of the convenient variables in the root Blackboard of the current behavior tree.

+## Starting, Stopping, Hot Swapping

+To start or stop `bt_orchestor`, call `~/start_bt` or `~/stop_bt`.
+Note that the orchestor is still alive nomatter it is started or not, starting and stopping states determines whether the tree is going to tick the nodes.

+`bt_orchestor` enables hot-swapping by using service at runtime.
+After editing the tree, you do not need to restart everything.
+Instead, you have two options:

+- Calling `~/update_tree` with service type `UpdateBehaviorTree` under `urc_msgs`.
+You can choose to update the tree using the path to an existing .xml BT tree file, or you can directly pass the content of the tree in string.
+- Calling `~/reload` with service type `Trigger` under `std_srvs`.
+In this case, you have to preload the tree with a tree_dir.
+The orchestor will by-default load that file.

 ## Editing the Tree